christo/revenge/docs/classifier_improvements.md

 # Binary Classifier Improvement Recommendations

-Based on an analysis of the current classification results and code, here are recommendations to improve the classifier performance, particularly focusing on the poor VIC20 recall rate.
+The current classification results are disappointing and require significant improvements to achieve nominal classifier performance.
+Of particular note is poor VIC20 recall rate.

 ## Current Issues